Sinova/Collisions/README.md

 npm install collisions
 ```

 > **Note:** This library uses the ECMAScript Module syntax.
-At the time of writing, Node v9.2.0 requires the `--experimental-modules` flag be turned on in order for modules to work properly.
+At the time of writing, Node v9.2.0 requires the `--experimental-modules` flag be turned on in order for modules to work properly (see the [Node documentation](https://nodejs.org/api/esm.html)).
 This is only necessary if a project needs to run in Node.
 All modern browsers support modules.

 <a name="anchor-documentation"></a>
 Documentation